ScalaIO/scala.io_web_main/src/cfp.md

 ----------------

 For more information on Scala.IO, take a look at the Scala.IO website

-Note that accepted (co)presenters (2 speakers max), will NOT need to register for the event.

 Presentations will be recorded and presenters will be expected to sign a copyright release form.